nghin/vacsf.org.mm/src/_posts/articles/2020-06-08-Entering-God-Rest.md

 But the Bible says that you're no longer in sin because Christ had been raised.

-> if Christ has not been raised, your faith is useless; you are still in your sins.
+> if Christ has not been raised, your faith is useless; you are still in your sins (1 Corinthians 15:17).

 The sole reason God considers you as not in your sins is because Christ had been raised.
 It's not because you're living a perfect life.
 It's not because you can no longer sin like a common man.
 The fact is the capacity for sins is ever present in everyone's flesh.